You’re Doing It Wrong.

 The first step to curing procrastination is to identify the thoughts you think when facing a task you are avoiding.
 What’s the story you are telling yourself?
 Do you think every task has to be done perfectly?
 Believe you’re just a procrastinator and you’ll never be anything else?
 Think you always need the pressure of a deadline to perform?
 Worried you’re just not good enough or skilled enough to tackle this task?
 All of these stories are untrue and can cause a self-defeating procrastination loop.
 If you break them down, you can see the logical flaws:

-• Every task must be done perfectly.
+- Every task must be done perfectly.
 Really?
-Think about fellow students, they are far from perfect but they’ve managed to get to graduate school.
+Think about fellow students; they are far from perfect, but they’ve managed to get to graduate school.
 Has every test you’ve ever taken been 100% correct?
 Probably not, but you’re doing pretty well despite that.
 What’s worse than a bad assignment?
 No assignment because you procrastinated too long.

-• You’re just a procrastinator.
+- You’re just a procrastinator.
 Really?
 The five-factor model of personality (the most validated personality model) includes openness, conscientiousness, extraversion, agreeableness, and neuroticism.
 I don’t see procrastination on that list.
 Just because you have procrastinated a lot in the past does not make that your identity.

-• You’re not good/skilled enough.
+- You’re not good/skilled enough.
 Maybe there’s some truth to this.
-But, think back to all the times you learned something new, you became skilled by doing it.
+But, think back to all the times you learned something new.
+You became skilled by doing it.
 One thing you are skilled enough to do is to learn.
-And that’s your real purpose in graduate school, to learn how to do the task you’re about to figure out.
+And that’s your real purpose in graduate school: to learn how to do the task you’re about to figure out.

 These aren’t all the stories that contribute to procrastination, just common ones I’ve heard from many graduate students.
 To cure procrastination, you need to identify the thoughts that are leading you to avoid doing the activity and challenge them.